COVID-19 Response & Resources

-Visit the University's COVID-19 response website for more information about how the University is responding to the COVID-19 pandemic and ensuring the health of all students and employees.
+Visit the University's COVID-19 response website for more information about how the University is ensuring the health of all students and employees during the COVID-19 pandemic.

 Tutoring is Available Virtually

-The Academic Success Center is here to help you drop a class or change your major if you have fewer than 60 credits and/or lower than a 2.0 GPA.
+The Academic Success Center is here to help you drop a class or change your major if you have fewer than 60 credits and/or lower than a 2.0 GPA both online and in-person.

-If you have more than 60 credits, you will need to contact your college to drop a class or change your major.
+If you have more than 60 credits, you will need to contact your college (see below) to drop a class or change your major.
+Learn more about changing your major, dropping a class, or getting advising assistance

 Resources for Learning Remotely